 - Requiring employees to “volunteer” to work extra hours without pay.

+These are just a few of the potential errors that employers commit when calculating workers’ wages and overtime.
 The fact that an employee is salaried does not always mean that he is exempt from overtime laws.
 Determining whether a worker is properly classified as overtime-exempt is complicated, and many companies fail to take all factors into consideration.
-Defining an employee’s working hours and calculating the proper overtime rate can be surprisingly tricky.
+Defining an employee’s working hours and calculating the proper regular rate for overtime purposes can be surprisingly tricky.

-I spent years working at the finest labor and employment law firm in the country, where I specialized in class and collective actions involving unpaid wages and overtime.
-In my current practice, I assist both employees and employers in lawsuits and disputes regarding wages, overtime, and commissions.
+I spent years working at the defense-side finest labor and employment law firm in the country, where I specialized in class and collective actions involving unpaid wages and overtime.
+In my current practice, I offer that same big-firm quality of representation without the big-firm cost.
+I assist both employees and employers in lawsuits and disputes regarding wages, overtime, and commissions.
 I also review corporate pay policies and practices to ensure compliance with the law – an ounce of prevention is worth a pound of cure.

 Call New Orleans Overtime Lawyer Charles Stiegler today at (504) 267-0777 or email him through the contact us page.

-Click here to read Charles Stiegler’s blog posts about unpaid wages and overtime law.
+Click here to read Charles Stiegler’s blog posts about unpaid wages and overtime.